 We also give platelets to patients who are already bleeding.
 Some conditions — such as acute promyelocytic leukemia — require patients to have higher platelet counts before they can undergo certain procedures, such as endoscopies, biopsies and lumbar punctures.
 So, they need platelets, too.

 How often can I donate blood?
 What about platelets?

 You can donate whole blood every eight weeks.
-You can donate platelets every 48 hours — up to 24 times a year.
+You can donate platelets every seven days.

 What’s the one thing you want people to know about donating blood?

 Don’t just assume you can’t donate.
 A lot of people think, “Well, I’ve got high blood pressure.”
 Or, “I’ve got diabetes, so I can’t donate.”
 And that’s not necessarily true.
 The list of medications and travel restrictions changes all the time.